elliot-sawyer/silverstripe-typesense/docs/06-syncing.md

 The module is configured to automatically update the collection when an object is saved or deleted (or in the case of versioned objects, publish and unpublished).

 This can potentially make imports and programmatically generated data slower.
-If this is an issue, you can delete the collection before importing or running your build script, then re-install it afterwards and do a bulk-import.
+If this is an issue, you can delete the collection before running your build script, then re-install it afterwards and do a bulk-import.